rutvik110/bubbles_selection/README.md

 <br>

 > **Warning**
-> This is an experimental relase.
+> This is an dev relase.
 Meaning, things may change/break more often than usual untill a stable release.

 ## Additional information